 Tuesday, April 25, 2017

-Welcome to week forty of my Tuesday's Truths series with a post dedicated to the bird type known as penguins.
+Welcome to week thirty-eight of my Tuesday's Truths series with a post dedicated to the bird type known as penguins.

 Today is World Penguin Day.
 This event is always celebrated on April twenty-fifth.
 And, as my way of paying homage to this creature, I am including images of my penguin figurine atop this entry.